How Does the Jeopardy! Buzzer Work?

 So, the game is flowing; what happens next?

 If a contestant responds correctly, the stage tech resets the system for the next clue.
-If a response is ruled incorrect by Alex, then the system is re-armed.
+If a response is ruled incorrect by the host, then the system is re-armed.
 The other two contestants’ signaling devices are then reset and the gameboard lights up to let them know that they may now respond.

 Why do I see some contestants hitting the buzzer, but not getting in?

 With such critical timing and so much at stake, there’s always a chance that all three contestants may attempt to ring in before the system is armed.
-That’s why we instruct contestants to keep hitting the buzzer until they see the confirmation light on their podium or until Alex calls on one of them.
+That’s why we instruct contestants to keep hitting the buzzer until they see the confirmation light on their podium or until the host calls on one of them.

 With the precise engineering of the signaling devices, we’ve taken great care to ensure that the game runs smoothly and that every contestant gets an equal chance to respond.
 Hopefully, it helps them to relax a bit, knowing that lightning reflexes and flexible thumbs are just as important to the game as having staggering amounts of knowledge about a vast array of subjects.